 3. Frozen pipes.

 So, winter can bring sub-freezing temperatures, of course.
 What happens if the weather causes your pipes to freeze, leading to some major headaches?
-Well, your home insurance could cover it, unless you didn’t keep a proper temperature in the home in an attempt to prevent the pipes from freezing in the first place.
+Well, your home insurance could cover the damage caused by the frozen and subsequently burst pipes, unless you didn’t keep a proper temperature in the home in an attempt to prevent the pipes from freezing in the first place.
 Or if you didn’t fulfill other conditions of your coverage.
 So, if you’ve kept your home at an appropriate temperature and have met the conditions of the policy, you may be covered by home insurance for those frozen pipes.
 (Check your policy for details.)

 So the holidays are a time of gift-giving and presents, but what if your house is broken into?
 If your home is burgled and someone steals your belongings, your home insurance may cover it.
 Note that it’s important to insure your belongings for their replacement cost value.
 This can allow you to replace your belongings at today’s prices.